Key takeaways

 Allergies

-If you have allergies to latex, you should avoid any latex-containing syringes or other injection components, Cometa advises.
+If you have a latex allergy, you should avoid any latex-containing syringes or other injection components, Cometa advises.
 Your doctor can recommend the correct Repatha product for you.
 If you have a severe allergic reaction to Repatha, your doctor will likely recommend alternative cholesterol-lowering medicines.

 How to treat side effects of Repatha